Important Legal Disclaimer

 - Verify apartment credit check requirements if subletting allowed

-A comprehensive checklist for first apartment buying helps avoid costly mistakes specific to unit ownership.
-Your first apartment checklist should cover both purchase and rental scenarios.
+A full list for first flat buying helps avoid costly mistakes.
+Your list should cover both buying and renting cases.

 New Apartment Checklist for Buyers